RenatoFarruggio/qrCodeReaderWriter/README.md

 * Remote add this repo to BACnet and pull.
 * Implement packet splitting
 * Implement advanced transport protocol
+* Write specifications for integration for group 10 KotlinUI.
 * Get logSync to run successfully